Analytics9 min read

 Reading the metrics together

-Metrics tell stories when combined:
+Metrics tell the most powerful stories when you combine them.

 "Impressions up, clicks flat"